Improved energy barrier in higher-dimensional hypergraph product codes: Conclusion and outlook

 \section{Conclusion and outlook}

-In this work, we gave a comprehensive introduction to the confinement, soundness, and expansion properties of codes.
+In this work, we first gave a introduction to the confinement, soundness, and expansion properties of codes.
 We also discussed the relationships among these properties.
-Specifically, we showed the equivalence between left-expansion and linear confinement, and demonstrated formally that confinement property inherently induces its energy barrier.
+Specifically, we showed the equivalence between left-expansion and linear confinement, and demonstrated formally that confinement property inherently induces a lower bound on energy barrier.

 We then established a lower bound for the energy barrier of tensor product codes in Lemma~\ref{lemma:energy_barrier_of_tensor_product_codes}, showing its relation to the distance of the underlying codes.

-Using this lemma, we proved that for 3D LDPC hypergraph product codes constructed from classical codes $\delta_a$, $\delta_b$, and $\delta_c$ with parameters $\left[n_{\ell}, k_{\ell}, d_{\ell}, E_{\ell}\right]$, where $\ell \in {a, b, c}$, the energy barrier of logical Z operators is lower-bounded by $d_\ell$, which improves upon the $O(d_\ell^{\frac13})$ bound derived from the confinement property alone.
+Using this lemma, we proved that for 3D LDPC hypergraph product codes constructed from classical codes $\delta_a$, $\delta_b$, and $\delta_c$ with parameters $\left[n_{\ell}, k_{\ell}, d_{\ell}, E_{\ell}\right]$, where $\ell \in {a, b, c}$, the energy barrier of logical Z operators is lower-bounded by $\Omega(d_\ell)$, which improves upon the $\Omega(d_\ell^{\frac13})$ bound derived from the soundness and confinement property.
 For logical X operators, the energy barrier corresponds to that of the transpose codes of these classical codes, paralleling the behavior in standard hypergraph products.

-In the 4D case, we established that both X and Z logical operators have energy barriers lower-bounded by $d_\ell$ and $d_\ell^T$, respectively.
-This represents a significant improvement over previous results derived from Ref.~\cite{campbell2019theory,Quintavalle2021single}, where under the same conditions, the energy barriers derived from soundness and confinement conditions are only $O(d_\ell^{\frac13})$ and $O((d_\ell^T)^{\frac13})$, respectively.
+In the 4D case, we showed that X and Z logical operators have energy barriers lower-bounded by $\Omega(d_\ell)$ and $\Omega(d_\ell^T)$, respectively.

 Several questions remain for further investigation.
-An immediate inquiry concerns the mechanism behind energy barrier enhancement in HHGP codes.
+An immediate one concerns the mechanism behind energy barrier enhancement in HHGP codes.
 A possible explanation lies in the increased check redundancy introduced by these higher-dimensional structures.
-This raises follow-up questions, what is the precise quantitative relation between redundancy and energy barrier?
+This raises follow-up questions: Is there a quantitative relationship between redundancy and energy barriers?
 What amount or structure of redundancy is sufficient to achieve a specified energy barrier?